Dardanelle pontoon bridge

 The Dardanelle pontoon bridge was a floating bridge on the Arkansas River connecting Pope and Yell counties at Dardanelle, Arkansas.
-The bridge was in use for nearly four decades in the late 19th and early 20th century except for periods when its operation was interrupted because of high river flows or other disruptions.
+The bridge was used for nearly four decades in the late 19th and early 20th centuries, except for periods when its operation was interrupted by high river flows or other disruptions.

 Description

 Called an "extremely interesting structure" by Scientific American in August 1922, the pontoon bridge was the first bridge built at the Dardanelle crossing on the old 1820s military road between Little Rock to Fort Gibson in the Indian Territory.
 The military road, which had also served as a post road and a route for travelers, had been designated by 1871 Arkansas legislation as a public highway under the jurisdiction of individual county governments.
 Before the pontoon bridge, the crossing in the Dardanelle area had previously been serviced by ferries.
 Until a bridge was erected at Morrilton in 1918, the Dardanelle bridge was the only one crossing the Arkansas River between Little Rock and Fort Smith.